ThatKalle/http-ip-query/README.md

 ## Usage

-This solution is tested and working on all common browsers in their respective latest versions. *Extended work done to incluse IE and Edge*.
+This solution is tested and working in common browsers at their respective latest versions. *Work done to include IE and Edge*.<br>
+Local IP won't work in IE and Edge as they don't support WebRTC, helpful message displayed.

 [ip.php](ip.php) is set up to easily find you're external IP via shell.<br>
 ``` shell